qtsky89/qtsky89.github.io/_posts/2024-10-03-why-i-choose-funtional-options-pattern-instead-of-builder-pattern-for-golang.md

 ## Builder pattern error handling

-The builder pattern works great in Golang,
+The Builder pattern works great in Golang,

 but what if I need to handle errors in each Set function?